nicolae536/ngt-configurable-form/README.md

 ## TODO list
 1. Demo case  for simple layout
-2. Demo case for providing data
+2. Demo case for providing data autocomplete with data filtering
-3. Demo case for autocomplete with data filtering
+4. Demo case for validators
-4. Validators demo
 5. Demo case for changing form configuration
 6. Integrate in redux
 2. Find a api to build demos for the module